 The WAOTA is always a hive of activity, with many opportunities for volunteers to contribute!
 We are always happy to welcome new volunteers to assist WAOTA with a range of activities, with a variety of time commitments to suit everyone.

-The COM meets once per month for three hours to plan events, discuss issues affecting OTs, write submissions and create plans for future actions and activities.
-Each COM member has a portfolio, or area of responsibility and has the opportunity to make real change in the OT world.
+The Management Committee meets once per month for three hours to plan events, discuss issues affecting OTs, write submissions and create plans for future actions and activities.
+Each Committee member has a portfolio, or area of responsibility and has the opportunity to make real change in the OT world.